 - Students in Grades 6-12 are permitted to walk or bike to and from school and/or take public transportation.
-Parents/guardians must send written permission to the office including: - 1.
+Parents/guardians of students in grades 6-8 must send written permission to the office including: - 1.
 The route the student will walk, and - 2.
-Whom to contact in case of emergency. - Students will not be permitted to walk or to take public transportation unless we have written permission on file in the office.
+Whom to contact in case of emergency. - Lower and Middle School students will not be permitted to walk or to take public transportation unless we have written permission on file in the office.